nsimplex/MemSpikeFix/README.md

 	out of memory

 but may also happen silently, with the game simply crashing with no meaningful information printed to log.txt.

+As a side effect, this fix also prevents the large slowdown in the game's startup time caused by having large mods enabled.